ericvicenti/markshow/MarkShow/Contributing.md

 # Contributors

-MarkShow needs help!
+MarkShow needs great contributors!

-## Testing

-Feel free to test the server and code to whatever extent you'd like.
-File lots of [issues](https://github.com/ericvicenti/markshow/issues).
-I can't say that I will personally be able address them all, but I'd like to get them all in the open so somebody in the community can jump in and help.

-## Ideas

 There are lots of things to work on.
-If you want to start on one of these items, make an new issue, assign yourself to it, fork the code, and we will all collaborate and help you on it.
+If you want to start on one of these items, make an new issue, assign yourself to it, fork the code, and get hacking!

-* NPM Modularity

-  Lets work on setting up markshow as an installable and extensible npm module.
+## MarkShow Spec

+- For shortcomings and ambiguities in the spec, please file them as [issues](https://github.com/ericvicenti/markshow/issues)!

+- If there is determination in the community, we can revise this example-spec to a more formal RFC

+- Feel free to write improved docs or make pull requests

+## MarkShow Showdown

+- Help is greatly appreciated on cleaning this up, or integrating back with the origional [showdown](https://github.com/coreyti/showdown)!

+- We need a test suite!
+  * Port or integrate showdown tests
+  * Test html escaping
+  * Test identified headers

+## MarkShow Server Features

 * Indexed search (spotlight-quality doc search in the toolbar)

-  Easiest way to implement this would probably be SQLite and and integration with a filesystem watcher like [watch](https://github.com/mikeal/watch)
+  Easiest way to implement this would probably be [SQLite Full Text Search](http://www.sqlite.org/fts3.html)

-* Unit Tests

 * Theming

-  Lets try to get markshow sites (including this one) off of the horrendously overused default Bootstrap theme
+  Lets try to get markshow sites such as this one off of the horrendously overused default Bootstrap theme

-* More advanced templating system
+* Nicer templating system

-* Support for a more advanced markdown dialect